jenineharris/foundation-biostat-2020/README.md

         + recoding and labelling variables as needed
         + ensuring missing values are properly coded
     + Includes appropriate descriptive statistics and/or graphs that clearly show the values of the outcome and predictor variables
+* A small percentage of your score will be based on your reviews of other student midterm discussion board posts

 *The final project is worth 50% of your course grade and should include the following:*